ssplatt/slack_webhook_scripts/README.md

-# slack_webhook_scripts
+# Slack WebHook Integration Scripts
-Slack - Zenoss Integration WebHook
+## Slack - Zenoss Integration WebHook
 A Slack incoming webhook to show events from Zenoss.

 To use: